phpbb/documentation/development/extensions/modification_to_extension.rst

     enable the extension.

-You can also have multiple different methods in one controller as well as having multiple controllers, in order to organize your code a bit better.
+You can also have multiple different methods in one controller as well as having multiple controllers, in order to organise your code a bit better.

 ACP Modules
 -----------